gfoot/picoprom/README.md

 Not features
 ------------
 * Reading back and verifying is not supported and probably won't ever be
-* Configuration can't be changed at runtime yet, it needs to be set in code
 * YMODEM, ZMODEM, and other XMODEM extensions aren't supported yet

 Binary Installation